The local information of difference equations: Restriction to the formal disk

 \subsection{Extending a difference module over a puncture}

 One application of Theorem \ref{thm:formalCycles} is to compute all the possible ways that a difference module on the punctured line can be extended to a module on the whole affine line.
-Let $M\in \Hol(\ddAp)$.
-First of all, we claim that $j_{!*}M$ must be the module given by the following information: $(j_{!*}M)|_\As=M$ and

-It can be checked that the module above is the intermediate extension, for example by observing that it is the smallest $\ddA$-module contained in $M$ that restricts back to $M$ (which determines $j_{!*}$ by Proposition \ref{Prop:GMExtensionProps}).